 At night, I enjoyed buffet dinner at Hotel GB Oceania restaurant.
 I slept early as next day will leave Port Blair for Dhaka.

-FOURTH DAY you can even visit Ross Island, North Bay Island those is very near from the city.
+The fourth day you can even visit Ross Island, North Bay Island those are very near from the city.
 North Bay Island is also best for Scuba Diving, Sea Walk, and Glass Bottom Boat Ride.

 Last day in the Andaman Islands…